machal/cssmine-content/nastroje-oocss.md

 Sullivan.

 A CSS object is a repeating visual component which can be expressed as a piece of HTML and CSS / Javascript.
-Also, it is reusable on various places in your code and across multiple projects.
+Also, it is reusable in various places in your code and across multiple projects.

 The objective of OOCSS is to provide developers with reusable code, improve its